agriculturegovau/agds-next/.changeset/pink-cheetahs-report.md

 '@ag.ds-next/react': patch
 ---

-table: Fix `TableRow`'s `onHover` stylings to not be applied when the table layout is not `auto` or `fixed`.
-Add cursor change on hover row in fixed table.
+table: Fix `TableRow`’s `selected` and hover styles not getting applied when an incorrect `tableLayout` is set.
+Add `pointer` cursor for clickable rows in fixed tables.